Writing a good dissertation

 – Introductory paragraph and topic sentences.
 A corollary of the above is that your results section overall and each individual paragraph should begin with an expression in English of what is going on.
 Begin your results section with an overview paragraph that sets the stage and summarizes the overall findings.
 If it’s too complicated to summarize the key findings in one paragraph, divide your results section into smaller sub-sections and begin each of those with its own summary paragraph.

 In individual paragraphs, the topic sentence should tell us what we’re going to be learning about in this paragraph.
-For example, “What was the effect of red versus white wine on sleepiness?” or “Next, I tested the hypothesis that giraffes are perceived as cuter than hyenas” or “The results were strikingly different for participants in the Sad Movie condition.”
+For example, “What was the effect of red versus white wine on sleepiness?” or “Next, I tested the hypothesis that giraffes are perceived as cuter than hyenas” or “The results were strikingly different for participants assigned to the Hopscotch condition.”

 – Writing up the results of statistical tests.
 Statistics is hard and students are often taught that there is a formula to writing up the results of statistical tests.
 In a way this is true – you do need to include the correct statistics, such as the t-score, degrees of freedom, p-value, and Cohen’s d for a t-test, or the beta, standard error, and p-value for a regression coefficient.
 But what you don’t have to do is mindlessly reproduce the output of your statistics program.
 Report the results that are relevant and skip the parts that don’t matter for the question you are asking.
 (There are a few exceptions to this; for example, it would be unusual not to report an interaction effect if you report a two-way ANOVA.)